History > Ship Transport to Kronstadt, Russia in 1766

 Slon (Elephant)

-Construction on the Slon began on October 24, 1857 and it was launched on June 3, 1758.
-The ship was 130 feet in length, 29 feet wide and had a depth of 12 feet, 6 inches.
+Construction on the Slon began on October 24, 1757, and it was launched on June 3, 1758.
+The ship was 130 feet long, 29 feet wide, and 12 feet, 6 inches deep.
 The ship carried 22 guns.

 The attentive reader can vividly imagine how 398 colonists and crew were placed on this small ship during the several weeks of the voyage.

-Construction on the Slon began on October 24, 1857 and it was launched on June 3, 1758.
-The ship was 130 feet in length, 29 feet wide and had a depth of 12 feet, 6 inches.
+Construction on the Slon began on October 24, 1757, and it was launched on June 3, 1758.
+The ship was 130 feet long, 29 feet wide, and 12 feet, 6 inches deep.
 The ship carried 22 guns.

 The attentive reader can vividly imagine how 398 colonists and crew were placed on this small ship during the several weeks of the voyage.